brian-team/brian2/docs_sphinx/user/computation.rst

 in your model and generates code in one of several possible different languages and actually executes that.
 The target language for this code generation process is set in the `codegen.target` preference.
-By default, this preference is set to ``'auto'``, meaning that it will chose a compiled language target if possible and fall back to Python otherwise (it will also raise a warning in this case, set `codegen.target` to ``'numpy'`` explicitly to avoid this warning).
+By default, this preference is set to ``'auto'``, meaning that it will choose a compiled language target if possible and fall back to Python otherwise (it will also raise a warning in this case, set `codegen.target` to ``'numpy'`` explicitly to avoid this warning).
 The compiled language target is ``'cython'`` (needing the `Cython`_ package in